-Power Nap - A Half-Caf Single Origin
+Power Nap - A Half-Caf Single Origin - SOLD OUT

 HALF-CAF, SINGLE ORIGIN

 There’s a perfect point in a nap where you wake up feeling refreshed and energized.
 Power naps are short and to the point, hitting the zone where you get the benefits of sleep without the grogginess.
 This coffee is like a power nap.
 You get the uplifting benefits of a nap without having to hang a do not disturb sign on your office door.
-This is a half-caffeine single origin coffee, a blend of a honey-process Colombia Aponte, and a honey-process EA decaffeinated Colombia Aponte.
+It's a half-caffeine single origin coffee, a blend of a honey-process Colombia Aponte, and a honey-process EA decaffeinated Colombia Aponte.
 We pre-roast blend this coffee, to achieve a uniform taste profile.
 Power Nap is a 50/50 blend of our Aponte and our Aponte decaf, in order to achieve the highest possibility of a true half-caf coffee.

-Oftentimes a cafes half-caf coffees are an awkward blend of two different coffees, limiting your chances for a pleasant extraction.
+Oftentimes a cafe's half-caf coffees are an awkward blend of two different coffees, limiting your chances for a pleasant extraction.
 This coffee is roasted to be both delicious on filter and espresso, with the best chance of getting a half-caffeine cup of coffee.
 Gone are the awkward half-caf shots, or limiting your afternoon coffee to a half cup.
 The only thing that you need to feel awkward about is how sweet and pleasant this coffee tastes.

 Two factors make this Nariño Aponte Village honey truly special.
 One reason is where it is made.
 Located in the village of Aponte deep in the Juanambú canyon, it is produced by the indigenous community of the Inga.
 This group belonged to the northernmost part of the Inca Empire, who colonized the south of Colombia in the late XIV century, a bit before the Spanish came.
 The land here is communal, and its population is ruled by a “cabildo,” a group of elders that make sure that their ancestral laws and traditions are upheld.